blynn/compiler/README.md

 Note that the Makefile uses the system C compiler instead of the minimal seed.

+## How to help
+The bootstrapping project is alive and healthy, come chat with us over at `#bootstrappable` on Freenode!
+If you know any of C, assembly, Scheme, or Haskell, or develop on *any* OS on *any* instruction set (the more diverse the bootstrap is, the better), we'd love to hear your ideas and criticism.

 ## Finishing the GCC bootstrap
 ### From a Scheme interpreter in Haskell
 Since Ben Lynn's compiler already bootstraps a large subset of Haskell